vishnu7899/IPL-first-inning-predictor/README.md

 HTML, CSS, JavaScript knowledge
 VS Code -IDE

-On ternimal Use this command to run code - python app.py  in the VS CODE IDE TERMINAL
+On terminal Use this command to run code - python app.py  in the VS CODE IDE TERMINAL